The Foundation: Choosing Your Space

 Regular Tech Detox

-Schedule periods of time away from screens to recharge.
+Schedule periods away from screens to recharge.
 This is crucial for preventing burnout and maintaining overall well-being.

 Try: